open-concord/core/README.md

 # main
+Concord is a distributed messaging protocol (?)

-This is the main client of Concord
+This is currently the Pre-Alpha build, RunAtYourOwnRisk (or not at all)

-It essentially runs as both a ledger and lite client, with the combined benefits of both.
+Register to become a beta tester; @0xuTon on the funni bird app